-Pouring can be used to a variety of shapes.
-Most of time, we use to glaze insides of bottle and vase.
-The pot is rotated quickly until inside surface are fully covered with glaze.
-Excess glaze is poured out and a shake to make the glaze evenly.
+Pouring can be used for a variety of shapes.
+Most of the time, we use to glaze insides of bottle and vase.
+The pot is rotated quickly until the inside surface are fully covered with glaze.
+The excess glaze is poured out and a shake to make the glaze evenly.
 Glaze for dipping or pouring should always be thinner than spraying or brushing.
-Outside surface is the same manner, but better with a supporter as pouring.
+The outside surface is the same manner, but better with a supporter as pouring.
 Interior is better to be glazed first, then the exterior after.

-Brushing is easy to handle and can create some interesting effect sometime.
+Brushing is easy to handle and can create some interesting effect sometimes.
 It is applied for large pieces.
 It is better with a 1-inch flat brush that has a large coverage.
 Brushing should be work quickly and avoid the underlain glaze too dry to be covered.
-Glaze for brush should be not too water or dry, otherwise it will cause uneven and dry too fast to develop blisters.
+Glaze for brush should be not too watery or dry, otherwise, it will cause uneven and dry too fast to develop blisters.

-Spraying is good to work on large pieces or variety of shapes.
-It can create subtle variation effect in color and have more control on the thickness and coverage.
-However, spray has a large amount of waste and need to work in a booth with an exhaust fan.
-Glaze should be sprayed slowly in order to build up a coating.
+Spraying is good to work on large pieces or a variety of shapes.
+It can create subtle variation effect in color and have more control over the thickness and coverage.
+However, spraying has a large amount of waste and need to work in a booth with an exhaust fan.
+The glaze should be sprayed slowly in order to build up a coating.
 If spray too quick, the glaze might run and cause uneven.
 Mask should always be worn as spraying.